 Precision & Quality

-Precision and quality are subjective terms that must evaluate design intent.
+Precision and quality are subjective terms that are informed by deisgn intent.
 For example, those operating in the consumer product and packaging industries require tight tolerances since they will inevitably move to injection mold tooling and are unable to sacrifice precision.
 Having a speedy printer or advanced material options is great but are your printed parts representing the design intent?

 If your product development lifecycle inevitably includes mass manufacturing with injection molding, SLA may be the right option for you.
 However if you need high quality parts for industrial applications, consider FDM.
 For example, custom fixtures built to function in a production environment require ultimate functionality and do not necessarily need to have cosmetically clean features.
 By understanding the design intent of your part you can manage expectations and determine which 3D printing technology works for you.